knbz/security-advisor/setup-activity.md

 If you no longer have a need to use Activity Insights, you can delete the service components from your cluster.
 {: shortdesc}

 1. Delete the service components by using Helm.
+Be sure to use the `-tls` flag if you have TLS enabled.

   ```
-  helm del --purge activity-insights
+  helm del --purge activity-insights [--tls]
   ```
   {: codeblock}